 Please note: This information is intended as a guide only and should not be relied on as legal advice or to replace detailed analysis by licensees and prospective licensees.
 Licensees and prospective licensees may wish to seek their own legal and engineering advice to determine what the current regulatory framework is and how it applies to your situation.

 Applications for area-wide licences in 26 GHz and 28 GHz bands

-As outlined in the 28 GHz Applicant information pack, we are now inviting additional applications for AWLs in the frequency ranges 24.7-25.1 GHz and 27.5–30 GHz.
+As outlined in the 28 GHz Applicant information pack, we are accepting applications for AWLs in the frequency ranges 24.7–25.1 GHz and 27.5–30 GHz.

 Applicants should use the 26 GHz and 28 GHz area-wide licence application form.
 Licences will be issued on a first-in-time basis.

 Successful applicants will be advised of our assessment within 2 weeks of their application.
 If the application overlaps with a previously submitted application (that is, a licence that is expected to be issued, but has not yet been processed completely), the later applicant will be invited to submit a revised application that does not overlap.